 The biotechnology and pharmaceutical industries are extremely competitive.
 Our potential competitors are many in number and include major and mid-sized pharmaceutical and biotechnology companies.
 Many of our potential competitors have significantly more financial, technical and other resources than we do, which may give them a competitive advantage.
 In addition, they may have substantially more experience in effecting strategic combinations, in-licensing technology, developing drugs, obtaining regulatory approvals and manufacturing and marketing products.
 We cannot give any assurances that we can compete effectively with these other biotechnology and pharmaceutical companies.
-Any products that we may develop or discover will compete in highly competitive markets.
-Our potential competitors in these markets may succeed in developing products that could render our product candidates obsolete or non-competitive.
+SUSTOL, CINVANTI and HTX-011 compete in, and any other products that we may develop or discover, if approved, will compete in, highly competitive markets.
+Our potential competitors in these markets may succeed in developing products that could render our products and product candidates obsolete or non-competitive.

 SUSTOL faces significant competition.
-Currently available 5-HT3 receptor antagonists include: AKYNZEO® (palonosetron combined with the NK1 receptor antagonist netupitant, marketed by Eisai, Inc.); SANCUSO® (granisetron transdermal patch, marketed by ProStrakan Group Plc); and generic products including ondansetron (formerly marketed by GlaxoSmithKline plc as ZOFRAN), granisetron (formerly marketed by Hoffman-La Roche, Inc. as KYTRIL) and palonosetron (formerly marketed by Eisai in conjunction with Helsinn Healthcare S.A. as ALOXI).
+Currently available 5-HT3 receptor antagonists include: AKYNZEO® (palonosetron, a 5-HT3 receptor antagonist, combined with netupitant, an NK1 receptor antagonist, marketed by Helsinn Therapeutics (U.S.), Inc.); SANCUSO® (granisetron transdermal patch, marketed by ProStrakan Group Plc); and generic products including ondansetron (formerly marketed by GlaxoSmithKline plc as ZOFRAN), granisetron (formerly marketed by Hoffman-La Roche, Inc. as KYTRIL) and palonosetron (formerly marketed by Eisai in conjunction with Helsinn Healthcare S.A. as ALOXI).
 Currently, palonosetron is the only 5-HT3 receptor antagonist other than SUSTOL that is approved for the prevention of delayed CINV associated with MEC regimens.
-SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of MEC or AC combination chemotherapy, which is considered to be a HEC regimen by the NCCN and ASCO.
-No other 5-HT3 receptor antagonist is specifically approved for the prevention of delayed CINV associated with HEC regimens.
-According to Transparency Market Research, sales of therapeutics for the prevention of CINV approximated \$620 million in 2013, and sales of such therapeutics are expected to reach \$1 billion in 2020.
+SUSTOL is indicated in combination with other antiemetics in adults for the prevention of acute and delayed nausea and vomiting associated with initial and repeat courses of moderately emetogenic chemotherapy (MEC) or anthracycline and cyclophosphamide (AC) combination chemotherapy regimens, which is considered to be a HEC regimen by the NCCN and ASCO.
+No other 5-HT3 receptor antagonist is specifically approved for the prevention of delayed CINV associated with a HEC regimen.

 NK_1 receptor antagonists are also administered for the prevention of CINV, in combination with 5-HT $3$ receptor antagonists, to augment the therapeutic effect of the 5-HT $3$ receptor antagonist.
 CINVANTI faces significant competition.
-Currently available NK_1 receptor antagonists include: AKYNZEO; EMEND® (aprepitant, marketed by Merck & Co, Inc.); EMEND IV (fosaprepitant, marketed by Merck & Co); VARUBI® (rolapitant, marketed by Tesaro, Inc.) and potentially other products that include an NK_1 receptor antagonist that reach the market.
-According to FactSet Research Systems, Inc., in 2015, Merck & Co.'s EMEND and EMEND IV generated U.S. sales of \$535 million.
+Currently available NK_1 receptor antagonists include: $AKYNZEO^{\circledR}$ (palonosetron, a 5-HT $3$ receptor antagonist, combined with netupitant, an NK_1 receptor antagonist, marketed by Eisai, Inc.); EMEND $^{\circledR}$ (aprepitant, marketed by Merck & Co, Inc.); EMEND $^{\circledR}$ IV (fosaprepitant, marketed by Merck & Co); VARUBI $^{\circledR}$ (rolapitant, marketed by TerSera Therapeutics LLC) and potentially other products that include an NK_1 receptor antagonist that reach the market.

-If we are able to successfully develop HTX-011 for the prevention of postoperative pain, we will compete with MARCAINE (bupivacaine, marketed by Hospira, Inc.) and generic forms of bupivacaine; NAROPIN (ropivacaine, marketed by Fresenius Kabi USA, LLC) and generic forms of ropivacaine; EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira Pharmaceuticals, Inc.) and potentially other products in development for the prevention of postoperative pain that reach the market.
-According to Decision Resources Group, LLC, the addressable market for HTX-011 consisted of 23 million procedures annually in the U.S. in 2012 and is expected to increase to 29 million in 2021.
+If we are able to successfully develop HTX-011 for postoperative pain management, we will compete with MARCAINE (bupivacaine, marketed by Hospira, Inc.) and generic forms of bupivacaine; NAROPIN (ropivacaine, marketed by Fresenius Kabi USA, LLC) and generic forms of ropivacaine; EXPAREL® (bupivacaine liposome injectable suspension, marketed by Pacira Pharmaceuticals, Inc.) and potentially other products in development for postoperative pain management that reach the market.